Support Intelligent, In-Depth, Trustworthy Journalism.

-STEVEN AUSTAD, University of Alabama at Birmingham: What aging researchers used to think is that aging was all of these different processes and had your heart age, your brain age, something, feet age.
+STEVEN AUSTAD, University of Alabama at Birmingham: What aging researchers used to think is that aging was all of these different processes and — your heart aged, your brain aged, something… feet aged.

-But now what we realize, there’s a handful of processes that are involved in aging all parts of your body.
+But now, what we've realized, there's a handful of processes that are involved in aging all parts of your body.
 And it turns out that one of the processes is inflammation.

 Birmingham resident Bob Parker says his own weight is starting to catch up with him.
 As a realtor and Democratic Party activist, he often attends meetings at restaurants.
 He says all those nights dining out make it hard to eat well.
 Now at age 60, he's being treated for diabetes, high blood pressure, high cholesterol and sleep apnea.
 He's lost 90 pounds twice, and gained it back.